February 8, 2026 (3mo ago)

 4. Remove outdated info from MEMORY.md

-Without this, daily logs pile up as noise.
-With it, the agent's long-term memory stays relevant and lean.
+Skip this step and the daily logs just pile up as noise.
+Run it on a cadence and the agent's long-term memory stays relevant and lean.

 The Compounding Effect